FAQS

 Will there be fireworks during the event?

-Yes, there will be daytime fireworks launched by licensed practitioners Skylighter from six locations along the parade route.
+Yes, there will be daytime fireworks launched along the parade route, with our viewing locations in mind.
 These fireworks will add an extra splash of color and excitement to the event.
 Please note, the fireworks are designed to be family-friendly and will be a part of the celebratory atmosphere.

 Can I bring my family to the event?